bryanvnguyen/WordPress-PT/README.md

-# 5. (Optional) CVE 2017-6817 - Authenticated XSS in Youtube URL Embeds
+# 5. CVE 2017-6817 - Authenticated XSS in Youtube URL Embeds
   - [ ] Summary: Authenticated XSS can be inserted into a YouTube URL embed code.
     - Vulnerability types: Cross Site Scripting
     - Tested in version: 4.2